zhukovka/wix-style-react/docs/contribution/TESTING.md

 #### General

-1. We will test components in browser if we need to test actual browser API (calculations, hovering, styling) or visual changes.
+1. We test components in browser only if browser API is needed (e.g. position calculations, hovering, styling) or need to determine visual changes.
-1. Tests are running with [`protractor`](http://www.protractortest.org/#/) which runs in actual `chrome` browser.
+1. Tests run with [`protractor`](http://www.protractortest.org/#/) which uses chrome browser.
 1. Visual regression tests are done with [`eyes`](https://github.com/wix/eyes.it) (powered by applitools).

 #### File Structure

-1. Every component will have the test file next to it with the convention of `ComponentName.e2e.js`.
+1. Every component has test file with `e2e.js` extension, for example: `ComponentName.e2e.js`.
-1. Every component uses and expose a **driver**, to help interacting with the component.
-Read more about drivers [here](./TEST_DRIVERS.md).
-The driver naming convention is `ComponentName.protractor.driver.js`
+1. Every component has a driver (read about [them here](./TEST_DRIVERS.md)).
+Naming convention is `ComponentName.protractor.driver.js`

 #### Visual testing

-1. Every test will be wrapped with `eyes.it()` to automatically capture screenshots at the beginning and end of every test.
+1. Every test uses `eyes.it()` to automatically capture screenshots at the beginning and end of test.

-1. If some complex interaction is needed during test, use `eyes.checkWindow()` to capture a screenshot.
+1. Use `eyes.checkWindow()` to capture a screenshot explicitly.

 ```js
 import eyes from 'eyes.it';